 Comparing the Thermoblock vs the Boiler, the Thermocoil and Other Espresso Machine Heating Systems..

-The key to a great espresso shot is consistency.
+Besides a great espresso machine, the key to a great espresso shot is consistency.
 Consistent grind, consistent tamp, consistent temperature.
 But how do espresso makers manage to deliver shot after shot at the perfect 93 degrees Celsius?

 Today there are four primary technologies that heat water for espresso: thermoblocks, boilers, heat exchangers, and thermocoils.
 Each technology comes with its own benefits and drawbacks.